-Ashley Moody, a fifth generation Floridian, was born and raised in Plant City, Florida.
-She attended the University of Florida where she earned her bachelors and masters degrees in accounting and juris doctor.
+Attorney General Ashley Moody, a fifth generation Floridian, was born and raised in Plant City, Florida.
+She attended the University of Florida where she earned her bachelor’s and master’s degrees in accounting and law degree.
 She later attended Stetson University College of Law earning a Masters of Law in International Law.

-Ashley subsequently joined the United States Attorney’s Office prosecuting drug, firearm, and fraud offenses.
-While a federal prosecutor, Ashley was commended by the DEA for prosecutorial excellence and outstanding initiative in drug law enforcement.
+She subsequently joined the United States Attorney’s Office prosecuting drug, firearm, and fraud offenses.
+While a federal prosecutor, General Moody was commended by the DEA for prosecutorial excellence and outstanding initiative in drug law enforcement.
 She was also recognized by the Florida Department of Law Enforcement for her lead of “Operation Round-Up,” a targeted prosecution of violent and repeat offenders.

-In 2006, at the age of thirty one, Judge Moody became the youngest judge in Florida when she was elected Circuit Court Judge of the Thirteenth Judicial Circuit in Hillsborough County.
+In 2006, at the age of thirty-one, General Moody became the youngest judge in Florida when she was elected Circuit Court Judge of the Thirteenth Judicial Circuit in Hillsborough County.
 As a judge, she founded the Attorney Ad Litem program recruiting volunteer attorneys to stand in the place of parents who did not appear in court with their children.
-She also developed a mentoring program for at-risk children within the juvenile delinquency system
+She also developed a mentoring program for at-risk children within the juvenile delinquency system.

-Ashley served as an adjunct professor at Stetson University College of Law and on the judicial faculty for Florida’s New Judges College, Advanced Judicial Studies, and the Circuit Judges Conference.
-She is a frequent lecturer on crime and justice as well as best practices for Florida attorneys.
-In 2015, Judge Moody was recognized by the national Legal Services Corporation for her significant contributions to pro bono legal service and was awarded the Florida Supreme Court’s Distinguished Judicial Service Award.
+General Moody served as an adjunct professor at Stetson University College of Law and on the judicial faculty for Florida’s New Judges College, Advanced Judicial Studies, and the Circuit Judges Conference.
+She was a frequent lecturer on crime and justice as well as best practices for Florida attorneys.
+In 2015, General Moody was recognized by the National Legal Services Corporation for her significant contributions to pro bono legal service and was awarded the Florida Supreme Court’s Distinguished Judicial Service Award.

-Ashley lives with her husband, Justin, a federal law enforcement agent, in Tampa, Florida with their two sons, Brandon and Connor.
+General Moody and her husband, Justin, a federal law enforcement agent, have two sons, Brandon and Connor.